Discrete Mathematics: an Open IntroductionEdfinity is supported by the National Science Foundation

 Educator access is free.
-Student access costs \$14 to \$29 per term (depending on the choice of course, level of support, scale of adoption, and features included), and may be paid by students or institutions.
+Student access costs \$14 to \$29 per term (depending on the choice of course, level of support, scale of adoption, features included, and commitment to affordability), and may be paid by students or institutions.
 Bookstores may purchase access codes as described here.
-Write to email@example.com for more details.
+Schedule a call to discuss pricing for your institution.

 This is a multi-student license intended for use during instruction.
 You will be able to manage a section of students and monitor their progress.
 Student access is valid for the duration of the 5 month term.